 - The fireplace must not be situated within 3 metres (10') of combustibles or adjoining lot line.

 - The chimney must extend at least 1 metre (3') above any structure that is within 3 metres (10') of the fireplace.

 - The chimney must be equipped with a 1 cm (1/2”) mesh spark arrestor and secured with metal screws when necessary.

-Applicants must be advised that the permanent outdoor fireplace is not to be used as a domestic or commercial incinerator and Prohibited Burning Materials shall not be burnt.
+The permanent outdoor fireplace cannot to be used as a domestic or commercial incinerator.
 Only dry, well seasoned wood is acceptable.
-The Fire Chief under section 5.05 (b) can revoke any permit where there is a violation of any condition or requirement of this bylaw.
+The Fire Chief can revoke any permit where there is a violation of any condition or requirement of this bylaw.

 Prohibited Burning Materials

 The following materials are prohibited from burning.
 This includes domestic, commercial, demolition, renovation and construction waste materials, including:

 - leaves, grass and grass cuttings

 - biomedical waste

 Other outdoor fireplaces and barbeques